 Google has introduced Feed Rules, a self- service tool aimed at helping some of the merchants with the data feed management directly in the Google Merchant Center.

-What is Google Merchant Feed Rules
+What are Google Merchant Feed Rules?

 1. Replace field names to supported attribute names from the Google Shopping Products Feed Specification.